nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 The `--timeout` argument specifies the amount of time to wait for the new certificate to be propagated to the truststore of every process in the domain.

-Make sure that the new CA certificate with alias `ca_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).
+Ensure that the new CA certificate with alias `ca_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).

 Add the new CA certificate to the truststore of every SQL client.